npetersen2/nathanpetersen.com-hugo/content/posts/2018-11-11-gradled-mini-prototype-modular-discrete-led-display/index.md

 I made a simple animation for testing the display that looks like the GIF below.
 It starts with all LEDs off, then makes a square of LEDs on the display's perimeter.
 It then makes progressively smaller squares around the perimeter of the display, turning more and more LEDs on per frame.
 After all LEDs are on, it starts over.

+{{< image
+    src="images/pics/gradled-mini-animation.gif"
-![Simple display animation for testing][animation]
+    caption="Simple display animation for testing"
+>}}

-I then put a current sense resistor {% math %}R_{sense} = 10.2\Omega{% endmath %} inline with the board power supply so I could measure current consumption.
+I then put a current sense resistor $R_{sense} = 10.2\Omega$ inline with the board power supply so I could measure current consumption.
 I used an oscilloscope to record voltage across the resistor during an animation cycle.
 From the data, I know precisely how much current is consumed.

+{{< image
+    src="images/scope/LeCroy7.jpg"
-![Current consumption over full animation cycle][LeCroy7]
+    caption="Current consumption over full animation cycle"
+>}}

 #### Maximum Current